 5. ADMET Studies:

 After studying the results of virtual screening, Top 60 (5% of the 1400 compounds screened) compounds with respect to binding energy were selected as best hits for conducting ADMET studies which was carried out using online servers, ADMETLab2.0 and Pro Tox-II.
-The results obtained from ADMET studies are shown below..
+The results obtained from ADMET studies are shown below.Among these compounds, 26 were selected for further studies as they had better ADME profile and were non-toxic.The results obtained from ADMET studies are shown below..
 Among these compounds, 26 were selected for further studies as they had better ADME profile and were non-toxic.

 Table 4: Toxicity prediction results of best hits